FernandoJC/CleanArchitectureFork/README.md

 <br/>

+## Fork
+This is a Fork from https://github.com/jasontaylordev/CleanArchitecture for personal use in different personal projects.
+This repo is NOT going to be updated - it only serves as a source I can review from time to time.
+Feel free to use it as is and if you look for the original latest version, look into https://github.com/jasontaylordev/CleanArchitecture.

 This is a solution template for creating a Single Page App (SPA) with Angular 8 and ASP.NET Core 3 following the principles of Clean Architecture.
 Create a new project based on this template by clicking the above **Use this template** button or by installing and running the associated NuGet package (see Getting Started for full details).

 ## Technologies
 * .NET Core 3.1